-Phosphoric Acid is a weak acid with chemical formula H3PO4.
+Orthophosphoric acid refers to phosphoric acid.
+Phosphoric Acid is a weak acid with the chemical formula H3PO4.

 Phosphoric Acid is an acid-containing four atoms of oxygen, one atom of phosphorus, and three atoms of hydrogen.
 It is also known as phosphoric(V) acid or orthophosphoric acid.
-It is present in teeth and bone and helps in metabolic processes.
-In its liquid form, it appears as a clear, colorless solution and in its solid form, it appears as transparent, crystalline solid.
+It is present in teeth and bones and helps in metabolic processes.
+In its liquid form, it appears as a clear, colourless solution and in its solid form, it appears as a transparent, crystalline solid.

 As a sequestering agent, it helps in the binding of divalent cations.
 It is widely used in orthodontics and dentistry.
 Phosphoric acid is important in biogeochemistry and biochemistry.
-It is tribasic acid.
-The three regions are the region where pH is equal to pK, the region where pH is equal to 4.7 and region where pH is equal to 9.8.
+It is a tribasic acid.
+All three hydrogens are acidic, the pKa value of first, second and third hydrogen are respectively pKa1 = 2.14, pKa2 = 7.20, and pKa3 = 12.37

 Structure of Phosphoric Acid (H3PO4)